imagej/imagej.github.io/pages/Logging.md

     competing standard](http://xkcd.com/927/).

-Still, SLF4J is a nice thing, so the SciJava project does provide a {% include github content='TODO' %} , which zealous developers can use to redirect all SciJava logging to the SLF4J framework, which they can then [further redirect](wikipedia:Fundamental_theorem_of_software_engineering "wikilink") using an SLF4J binding of their choosing\!
+Still, SLF4J is a nice thing, so the SciJava project does provide a {% include github org='scijava' repo='scijava-log-slf4j' path='src/main/java/org/scijava/log/slf4j/SLF4JLogService.java' label='LogService' %} , which zealous developers can use to redirect all SciJava logging to the SLF4J framework, which they can then [further redirect](wikipedia:Fundamental_theorem_of_software_engineering "wikilink") using an SLF4J binding of their choosing\!